stolostron/multicluster-global-hub/demos/multiple_desktops/script.md

     ![Screenshot of the desktop of the Hub-of-Hubs user, Cluster view](images/hoh.png)

 1. Browse the Web console of Hub of Hubs.
+Note that the Web console of Hub of Hubs has a distinct color from the Web console of ACM Hubs.
+Also note that it has `Hub-of-Hubs,Experimental` in its title.

-Note that currently it has only three views, namely `Welcome`, `Clusters` and `Governance`.
+    Currently the Web console of Hub of Hubs has only three views, namely `Welcome`, `Clusters` and `Governance`.
 Also note that the Cluster view has neither tabs nor buttons to create or import a cluster.
     The cluster table does not have actions to detach a cluster or to edit cluster labels.